semantic-systems/data-flattener/README.md

-# Data Acquisition
+# Data Flattener

-a centralized repo to acquire and preprocess (?) various datasets in various settings (regular supervised batch training, few shot episodic training ...)
+a centralized repo to read and flatten various datasets from nested data (in .xml, .json etc.) to dataframe

 # Architecture